My Quiet Kitchen

 Author: Lori Rasmussen, My Quiet Kitchen

-This air fryer cabbage recipe is SO quick and simple, not to mention healthy!
-Water added to the bottom of the air fryer helps cook the cabbage, and plenty of fresh lemon juice adds moisture and flavor.
-Start to finish you can have this healthy cabbage side dish on the table in about 15 minutes!
-Gluten-free, nut-free, soy-free, and oil-free. *See the Notes section below for oven instructions.
+Air fryer cabbage can be served as steaks or wedges and is SO quick, tasty, and healthy!
+Adding water to the bottom of the air fryer basket helps it cook, and plenty of fresh lemon juice and seasonings add flavor.
+Have this healthy cabbage dish on the table in just 15 minutes!
+It's vegan, allergy-friendly, and oil-free. *See Notes for oven instructions.

 Servings: 2 servings